bskimball/fullstack-ibm-node/README.md

 # Fullstack IBM Node Starter Template

-We needed a full stack node app starter that can run sepcifically on the IBMi.
-As we evaluated options, loopback was a clear choice because it's maintained by IBM and has built in support for the DB2 database via juggler.
-We wanted to use React on the frontend, because it's widely used, has a lot of supporting libraries, and we would be able to share components with a react-native app.
-The choice there was next.js which provides SSR, and an excellent developer experience.
+We needed a full stack node app starter that can run specifically on the IBMi.
+As we evaluated options, loopback was a clear choice because it's maintained by IBM and has built-in support for the DB2 database via juggler.
+We also wanted to use React on the frontend, because it's widely used, has a lot of supporting libraries, and we would be able to share components with a react-native app.
+To provide advanced functionality for the frontend we chose next.js which provides SSR, and an excellent developer experience.

 I wanted a monorepo to showcase what a fullstack Node app running on the IBMi would look like.
 I decided to use Yarn workspaces to create the monorepo, and keep the frontend builds separate from the backend builds.
 The frontend is using Chakra (pre-release at the time of this writing), for it's focus on accessibility flexibility (I also like that it took some queues from tailwind).
 We are also using typescript.